-This Internet and HSPA(3G) dual-path alarm communicator shall be installed by service persons only (service person is defined as a person having the appropriate technical training and experience necessary to be aware of hazards to which that person may be exposed to in performing a task and can also take measures to minimize the risks to that person or other persons).
+The communicator shall be installed by service persons only (service person is defined as a person having the appropriate technical training and experience necessary to be aware of hazards to which that person may be exposed to in performing a task and can also take measures to minimize the risks to that person or other persons).
 The Communicator shall be installed and used within an environment that provides the pollution degree max 2, overvoltages category II, in non-hazardous, indoor locations only.
-This manual shall be used with the installation manual of the panel which is connected to the communicator.
-All instructions specified within the panel manual must be observed.
+This manual shall be used with the installation manual of the panel which is connected to the Ethernet communicator.
+All instructions specified within the panel manual must be observed